jedypod/nuke-config/doc/dag.md

 **How can you make you're hand do that?!** I use my thumb to press the meta key, and then rotate my thumb right to toggle alt on or off.
 It's easy to press meta+alt with a thumb on both keys.

 I also remap my ctrl key to capslock.
-It makes my hand hurt less.
+It makes my pinky finger hurt less.
 On linux: `setxkbmap -option ctrl:nocaps`

 Here's some documentation on all the things this python module does.